 Not choosing the right villa

 Do your homework.
 If you are planning to have a villa wedding in Bali and then stay in a villa for the rest of your time, make sure you get your wedding planner to come up with a list of villas for the reception/ceremony and the honeymoon.
 There are so many choices and styles of villas – basically the list is endless.
 You are therefore in the drivers seat as you will have many options.
 Base your choice of size, facilities and location of villa.
-Most people tend to stay in Seminyak so this is a good starting point for you.
+Most people tend to stay in Seminyak or Canggu so this is a good starting point for you.

 NOT HIRING A WEDDING PLANNER